-With its majestic mountains, breathtaking landscapes and miles of unspoilt Blue Flag beaches, Achill is a paradise for lovers of outdoor pursuits and water sports of all types.
-Popular watersports in Achill include swimming, windsurfing, surfing, kite surfing, kayaking and canoeing.
+Majestic mountains, breath-taking landscapes and miles of unspoilt Blue Flag beaches, Achill Island is a paradise for lovers of outdoor pursuits and water sports of all types.
+Popular water sports on Achill Island include swimming, windsurfing, surfing, kite surfing, kayaking and canoeing.

-The Great Western Greenway from Westport to Achill finishes just short of the bridge to the island at Achill Sound.
-The adventurous can walk or cycle the 42km mostly off-road track in either direction, a great way to take in spectacular views of Clew Bay and the mountains around it.
+The Great Western Greenway Mayo travels from Westport to Achill Island finishing just short of the bridge to the island at Achill Sound.
+The adventurous can walk or cycle the 42km mostly off-road track in either direction and it is a great way to take in spectacular views of Clew Bay and the mountains around it.

-A visit to Achill can be as active, or as relaxed, as you choose.
-Achill offers over a dozen restaurants with fresh Atlantic seafood a speciality, and its pubs and bars provide a traditional Irish welcome.
+A visit to Achill Island can be as active, or as relaxed, as visitors choose.
+Achill Island offers lots of restaurants with fresh Atlantic seafood as a speciality, and its pubs and bars provide a traditional Irish welcome.